nuno-andre/clyphx/docs/macrobat_manual.md

 the Rack.
 Racks that access this additional functional are referred to as Macrobat Racks.

-To access the additional functionality, the Rack\'s name needs to start with a particular word/phrase and, in most cases, the names of the Rack\'s Macros need to start with particular words/phrases.
-Rack/Macro names shouldn\'t include special characters (like umlauts).
+To access the additional functionality, the Rack's name needs to start with a particular word/phrase and, in most cases, the names of the Rack's Macros need to start with particular words/phrases.
+Rack/Macro names shouldn't include special characters (like umlauts).
 Also, naming is not case-sensitive except where noted.

-After you\'ve changed the name of a Rack or Macro, you will need to reselect the Track the Rack is on in order for your changes to take effect.
+After you've changed the name of a Rack or Macro, you will need to reselect the Track the Rack is on in order for your changes to take effect.
 You can reselect by selecting another Track and then reselecting the Track the Rack is on.